kusti8/RPi-chromium/README.md

 # RPi-chromium
-Chromium and tools for the Raspberry Pi
+Chromium tools for the Raspberry Pi

 ## Install
+You must have Chromium installed:
-To install Chromium and the local youtube extension, run `./install`
+To the local youtube extension, run this:
-To only install Chromium, run `./install_simple`
+`./install`

+## What is this?
+This is currently a git for various Chromium additions to make it run smoother on the raspberry pi, starting with the youtube local extension.
+It is currently in beta, but getting more stable.